 The invited symposium program consists of 11 presentations by investigators all focused on elucidating the genome to phenome framework, using a variety of non-model organisms and distinctive approaches to address the same central questions.
-Their names, position title, affiliations, and presentation titles are listed below.
-For each research group, the speaker is designated by an asterisk (*), and the study organisms are indicated in parentheses.
+The names of the presenters, position title, affiliations, and presentation titles are listed below.
 Each speaker will have 25 min to present her/his current research.
 The last 5 min will be reserved for questions and conversations between the speakers and attendees moderated by the symposium organizers.

 8:00am.
 Alex Mauro, PhD Candidate, and Cameron Ghalambor, Professor, Department of Biology, Colorado State University.